 To listen to a webinar discussing these categories, view the video below.

-The new membership classes are being proposed to better reflect the strategic direction of AAEA- The Ag Communicators Network, reflect changes in the ag communications industry, serve our membership and increase leadership opportunities for members within the association.
+The new membership classes are being implemented to better reflect the strategic direction of AAEA- The Ag Communicators Network, reflect changes in the ag communications industry, serve our membership and increase leadership opportunities for members within the association.

 - What determines the membership classes?